edmond-yeboah/GymApp/README.md

 ## Built With

-This android mobile application was built with the with the following:
+This android mobile application was built with the following programming language, plugins and libraries:

 * [Java](https://www.java.com/en/)
 * [Material UI](https://material.io)